-- Minimal impact on MotionBASIC program execution speed: Once initialized, Profibus communications between the Master and Slave(s) takes place as a background task controlled by a processor on the Profibus Adapter, minimizing application program complexity and workload on the ORION controller.
+- Minimal impact on MotionBASIC program execution speed: Once initialized, Profibus communications between the Master and Slave(s) runs as a background task controlled by a processor on the Profibus Adapter, minimizing application program complexity and workload on the ORION controller.

-Profibus is a vendor-independent, open fieldbus standard for a wide range of applications in manufacturing.
+Profibus is a vendor independent, open fieldbus standard for a wide range of applications in manufacturing.
 Vendor independence and openness are guaranteed by the Profibus standard EN 50170.
-With Profibus, a developer provides uniformity between devices of different manufacturers by using a fast and efficient communications protocol.
-Profibus can be used for both high-speed time critical data transmission and extensive complex communication tasks without interface modifications.
+With Profibus, a developer provides uniformity between different manufacturers' devices by using a fast and efficient communications protocol.
+Profibus can be used for both high-speed time critical data transmission and extensive, complex communication tasks without interface modifications.
 High-speed, time-critical data transmission at the fieldbus level is defined by the Profibus DP specification.

 Profibus DP Bus Interface

-The combination of a Profibus Communications Adapter and Profibus MBXs gives Profibus DP Master or Slave functionality to an ORION motion controller.
+The combination of a Profibus Communications Adapter and Profibus MBXs gives an ORION motion controller Profibus DP Master or Slave functionality.
 Slaves on a Profibus DP bus appear as I/O drops with up to 244 bytes of inputs and 244 bytes of outputs each.
 The inputs and outputs can be divided between bit data and 16-bit word data.
 The word data is used to pass system parameter and status information between the Slave and a Profibus DP Master.

 Profibus DP Architecture